 (2) Requiring employers to transmit to the Board of Private Detectives and Guards, on a monthly basis, a list consisting of all newly hired employees who will be acting in a guard capacity and who will need to meet mandatory instruction and training requirements;

 (3) Changing its effective date to July 1, 2099, to promote further discussion; and

 (4) Making technical, nonsubstantive amendments for clarity, consistency, and style.

-As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 619, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 619, H.D.
-1, and be referred to the Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Intrastate Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1515, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1515, H.D.
+1, and be referred to your Committee on Labor & Public Employment.

 Respectfully submitted on behalf of the members of the Committee on Intrastate Commerce,